-The services are offered with assistance from a full-time lab facilitator, AmeriCorps tutors, and peer tutors.
-The subject areas offered in the lab are remedial writing, remedial math, remedial reading, college algebra, english, science disciplines, social sciences, and business.
-The hours of operation can be found on the college's website on the Student Affairs' webpage.
+The services are offered with assistance from a full-time lab facilitator, and peer tutors.
+The subject areas offered in the lab are Remedial Writing, Remedial Math, Remedial Reading, College Algebra, English, Science Disciplines, Social Sciences, and Business.
+The hours of operation can be found on the college's website on the Student Services' webpage.